OctoPrint/plugins.octoprint.org/_plugins/emailnotifier.md

 ---

-Recieve email notifications when OctoPrint jobs are complete.
+Receive email notifications when OctoPrint jobs are complete.